petros/drem/CONTRIBUTING.md

 # Your First Contribution

 Unsure where to begin contributing?
 You can start by looking through these beginner and help-wanted issues:

-Beginner issues - issues which should only require a few lines of code, and a test or two.
+- https://github.com/petros/drem/labels/good%20first%20issue - Beginner friendly issues which should only require a few lines of code, and a test or two.
-Help wanted issues - issues which should be a bit more involved than beginner issues.
+- https://github.com/petros/drem/labels/help%20wanted - issues which should be a bit more involved than beginner issues.

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)